Oil3/iCode-iCoder/README.md

 ## Future-Proof Your Coding Experience

 iCode iCoder is in continuous development, with a commitment to staying at the forefront of technological advancements.
 In the near future, we plan to introduce the ability to add your own features through plugins and extension points.
-This will open up a new realm of customization, allowing you to tailor iCode to your specific needs and preferences.
+This will open up a new realm of customization, allowing you to tailor iCode to your specific needs and preferences, without enforcing a compromise of our own to the _does one thing good_ tradition.
 Meanwhile, any feature request is welcome, any feature offer as well, can paste directly code in discussion or issues if you prefer rather than a pull request.

 ## Elevate Your Workflow